Tom Muecke

-Thomas Warren Muecke, Jr. (pronounced Mickey; August 20, 1963 – April 23, 2016) was an American football quarterback who played seven seasons in the Canadian Football League (CFL) with the Winnipeg Blue Bombers, Edmonton Eskimos and Shreveport Pirates.
-He played college football at Baylor University and attended Angleton High School in Angleton, Texas.
+Thomas Warren Muecke, Jr. (pronounced Mickey; August 20, 1963 – April 23, 2016) was an American professional football quarterback who played seven seasons in the Canadian Football League (CFL) with the Winnipeg Blue Bombers, Edmonton Eskimos and Shreveport Pirates.
+He played college football at Baylor University.
 He was also a member of the Houston Oilers and Calgary Stampeders.

-Early years
+Early life

-Muecke played high school football at Angleton High School.
-He led the team to a 10-0 season.
+Muecke played high school football at Angleton High School in Angleton, Texas.
+He led the team to a 10–0 season.

 College career

 Muecke played for the Baylor Bears from 1982 to 1985.
-He graduated with a bachelor’s degree in business administration.
+He graduated with a bachelor's degree in business administration.
 He was inducted into the Baylor Athletic Hall of Fame in 2015.

 Professional career

 Muecke signed with the CFL's Winnipeg Blue Bombers in August 1986 and played for the team from 1986 to 1988.
 He was signed by the Calgary Stampeders of the CFL in 1990 but retired before the start of the 1990 CFL season.
 He then began selling insurance in Waco, Texas.
 Muecke came out of retirement for a tryout with the Houston Oilers of the National Football League in June 1990 and signed with the team in July 1990.
 He was later signed to the Oilers' practice squad in October 1990.
 He was released by the Oilers in August 1991.
 Muecke was signed by the Edmonton Eskimos of the CFL in September 1991.
 He was released by the Eskimos in June 1994.
 He signed with the CFL's Shreveport Pirates in July 1994.
 Muecke was released by the Pirates in August 1994.